 Many organizations now want to take advantage of cost efficiency, scalability, security, and other benefits the cloud offers.
-For Oracle customers exploring Public cloud for their mission critical application, OCI automatically comes to the top of their assessment list.
+For Oracle customers migration to Public cloud for their mission critical application, OCI automatically comes to the top of their assessment list.
 However this blog is relevant even if you are exploring AWS or GCP or any other public cloud provider for your Oracle application.

 EBS migration to public cloud infrastructure has to be planned and relevant questions needs to be answered, and you should also be aware of potential challenges to avoid at each stage of your EBS migration journey.
 You will have to identify and engage with relevant stakeholders and internal team members to make timely decisions and ensure the project is executed with a tentative timeline for each and every phase.

 This blog will help you guide with the key considerations for each of the phases of the OCI to Public cloud migration journey.

 8 Considerations in Public Cloud Migration Journey